Automattic/wp-calypso/client/blocks/plan-storage/README.md

 * `sitePlanName`: A plan name ( Free or Premium ) (required)
 * `mediaStorage`: Media Storage limits for a given site.
 If this is not provided, the bar will not render.
-* `onClick`: An on click handler that is fired when the plan storage bar is clicked.
 * `className`: A string that adds additional class names to this component.